MoneyTools/MyMoney.Net/docs/Basics/Attachments.md

 ![](../Images/Attachments5.png)

-**Drag/Drop**
-You can also drag/drop a .png, .jpg or .gif from your desktop onto a transaction and make an Attachment that way.
-You can also paste an image onto the selected transaction and it will add the image to the attachments.

 **Printing**
-Sometimes you need to return an item and you need a print out of the receipt, just select the image and click the print button:
+Sometimes you need to return an item and you need a print out of the receipt, just select the image and click the print button, this only works for selected images or rich text.
+For other file types you will need to use the appropriate file viewer to print them.

 ![](../Images/Attachments6.png)